Popcorn-Factory/lee-hyperreal-ror2/README.md

     - NOTE: We've only made it such that it doesn't crash the main functionality, we recommend sticking to the default UI for this mod.

 ## Latest Update
+- 1.0.1
+    - Fixing soundbank from not loading.
 - 1.0.0
     - Initial Release!